myubi/the-crossing-board/data/faq.md

 Whilst the postal service aims to deliver within a week worldwide, there can be delays for certain parts of the world, especially due to the pandemic or during holiday periods.
 If you’d like to track your parcel and be certain of its timely arrival, please opt for tracked shipping.

 If you're interested in purchasing this month's fanzine (or previous editions), check our shop after the 15th of the month!
 Sometimes we have a printing mishap and are left with a few extra copies.
 We always release a digital version of the fanzine on the 15th as well.

-## “I think you might have the wrong details for me, can I change them?”

-You can change your information/details at any time through your account on our website.
-If you didn't set up an account when you subscribed, you can do it afterwards by using the same email associated with their subscription.

 ## “I might need to cancel my subscription at some point, how can I do this?”